phara0n/ecar-project/docs/checkpoint.md

    - Interpreting default values for new vehicles
    - Proper procedure for correcting mileage errors
    - Setting accurate initial mileage for pre-owned vehicles

+## Customer Management Refactor Complete - April 6, 2024

+- **Frontend `CustomerDialog`:** Refactored to separate User selection (for create) from Customer field editing (phone, address).
+Aligns with backend `OneToOneField` logic.
+- **API Call:** Corrected frontend POST request payload (`user_id`) to match backend serializer (`CustomerSerializer` using `PrimaryKeyRelatedField`).
+- **User Fetching:** Implemented backend filter (`UserViewSet.get_queryset`) and frontend logic to fetch and display only unassociated Users for selection in the "Add Customer" dialog.
+- **Deletion Behavior:**
+  - **API/Frontend:** Confirmed working correctly.
+Deleting a `Customer` via the API/frontend UI successfully deletes the associated `User` due to the explicit handling in `CustomerViewSet.destroy`.
+  - **Django Admin:** Cascade deletion **still fails** when deleting `Customer` via Admin UI.
+Associated `User` is orphaned.
+This is a known limitation, likely due to `auditlog` interference.
+Manual User deletion is required if using Admin for Customer deletion.
+- **Status:** Customer CRUD functionality via the primary frontend interface is now working correctly and aligns with backend constraints.